necst/trilli/AE.md

 ```
 #### Option 2: Reproduce all the images from scratch

-1. Source XRT
+1. Move into `build/` if you haven't done it before, and source XRT:
     ```bash
+    cd build
     source <YOUR_PATH_TO_XRT>/setup.sh
     ```
 2. Apply a deformation to the floating volume:
     ```bash
-    cd build
     ./generate_distortion.sh 246 10 10 10
     ```
-3. Now, apply the 3D image registration step:
+3. Now, apply the 3D image registration step using the distorted volume as floating volume:
     ```bash
     cd 3DIRG_Application
     ./exec.sh ../onlyTX_32IPE/dataset_output/
-    cd -
+    cd ..
-4. To plot this figure, the original image, the distorted image and the registered image need to be copied into `paper_fig/figure8/data/`.
+4. To plot this figure, the first slice from the original volume, from the distorted one and from the registered one, need to be copied into `paper_fig/figure8/data/`.
 To do so, launch the following command in the `build/` folder:
     ```bash
     ./gather_images_fig8.sh
     ```